AgentM12/funny-not-funny/README.md

 If there are any bugs in the game, let me know in an issue, or create a pr with a fix.

 *Code analysis:*
-tools/debug contains a static analysis tool (mcsa.py) checking for common errors and giving command usage statistics.
+tools/debug contains a static analysis tool `mcsa.py` that checks for common errors and returns command usage statistics.

 *Highly technical:*
 In-game you can see `minecraft:marker` entities by tagging yourself with `/tag @s add fnf_show_markers` or remove it with `/tag @s remove fnf_show_markers`